isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Users of hashed containers use hash indirectly and don't expect simple access to throw.
+Users of hashed containers use hash indirectly and don’t expect simple access to throw.
-It's a standard-library requirement.
+It’s a standard-library requirement.

 ##### Example, bad